 Interest rate forwards, including to be announced ("TBA") forwards, bond forwards and treasury forwards, are contracts to take delivery of a fixed income security at a specified price at a future date.
 TBA forwards deliver government guaranteed mortgage-backed securities.
 Bond forwards and treasury forwards deliver corporate or municipal and U.S. Treasury bonds, respectively.
-At inception of the TBA and treasury forward contracts we do not intend to take physical delivery.
-We intend to take delivery of the bond forwards referencing corporate or municipal bonds.
+At inception of the TBA and certain treasury forward contracts we do not intend to take physical delivery.
+We intend to take delivery of the bond forwards referencing corporate, municipal and certain treasury bonds.
 We have used TBA forwards to gain exposure to the investment risk and return of agency mortgage-backed security pools in order to reduce asset and liability duration mismatch.
-Treasury forwards are used to hedge against changes in the value of the GMWB MRB.
+Treasury forwards are used to hedge against changes in the value of the GMWB MRB and to more closely match the interest rate characteristics of assets and liabilities.
 Bond forwards are used to gain leverage through synthetic exposure during the forward period and fix the purchase price of a bond at a specified date in future.